 Australian Medical Assistance Teams

-Emergency Management Australia also supports the work of Australian Medical Assistance Teams, which are multi-disciplinary health teams who respond to disaster zones.
+The National Emergency Management Agency supports the work of Australian Medical Assistance Teams, which are multi-disciplinary health teams who respond to disaster zones.

 State and territory governments issue emergency warnings to the community with the Emergency Alert system.
 We support the system, and this is how emergency services send warning messages to landlines and mobile phones in defined areas during emergencies.

 Emergency Management LINK (EM-LINK) is an Australian online catalogue that gives registered users a quick, comprehensive and up-to-date listing of emergency management related geospatial web services for a chosen hazard and/or region.

 EM-LINK is used by staff in Australian, state and territory government agencies as well as those employed in the recovery, humanitarian and critical infrastructure sectors to assist with sharing information about the extent of current and potential disasters in Australia.